A New Boundary Condition on Reionization: Dependence on the Astrophysical Parameters

-By contrast, $L_{X,\,\rm SFR}$ and $f_{\rm esc}$ influence only the evolution of $T_{21}$.
-At first glance their impact on the Pearson coefficient appears similar, as both can broaden (or narrow) the peak, extending (or shortening) the saturation plateau.
-This behavior reflects that $P(z)$ reaches saturation once the entire 21-cm map shows emission, $T_{21}>0$.
 This condition is met earlier when X-ray heating is highly efficient (yellow solid line).
 However, even for smaller values of $L_{X,\rm SFR}$, a comparable condition arises if the escape fraction is inefficient, as this delays the reionization progression (red dashed line).
-As long as the IGM is heated and the Pearson saturation is reached before reionization becomes significant, the drop in the $P(z)$ peak consistently occurs at $\bar{x}_{\rm HII}\sim 10\%$.
-In Fig.~\ref{fig:comparison}, the only exception is for the lowest X-ray efficiency: $L_{X, \,\rm SFR}=39.5$.
-The shape of the associated global signal shows that this corresponds to an extreme scenario in which reionization takes place in a still-cold IGM.
-Low $L_{X, \,\rm SFR}$ values are disfavored by theoretical models~\cite{Fragos_2013}, as well as observational limits on the 21-cm global signal~\cite{Singh:2017gtp,Bevins:2022clu} and power spectrum~\cite{HERA:2021noe,HERA:2022wmy} (though less robustly if mini halos that host PopIII stars are included~\cite{Lazare:2023jkg}).
+As long as the IGM is heated and the Pearson saturation is reached before reionization becomes significant, the drop in the $P(z)$ peak consistently occurs at $\bar{x}_{\rm HII}\lesssim 10\%$.
+The most extreme $f_{\rm esc}$ cases (light red lines) clearly show that our estimator is tied to an upper bound.
+When $f_{\rm esc}$ is very high (solid), the Pearson drop is sudden and almost immediate.
+Conversely, when $f_{\rm esc}$ is extremely small (dashed), the Pearson decrease is much slower; nevertheless, the departure from the peak occurs in both cases around $\bar{x}_{\mathrm{HII}} \sim 10\%$.
+Nevertheless, detecting this feature would still bound the redshift of the EoR onset.
+The only exception to this bound occurs for the lowest X-ray efficiency: $L_{X, \,\rm SFR}=39.5$, for which the drop occurs at $\bar{x}_{\rm HII}\gg10\%$.
+This corresponds to an extreme scenario in which reionization takes place in a still-cold IGM, as also the shape of the associated global signal shows.
+Although we chose to include this case for completeness, we note that low $L_{X, \,\rm SFR}$ values are disfavored by theoretical models~\cite{Fragos_2013}, as well as by observational limits on the 21-cm global signal~\cite{Singh:2017gtp,Bevins:2022clu} and power spectrum~\cite{HERA:2021noe,HERA:2022wmy} (though less robustly if mini halos that host PopIII stars are included~\cite{Lazare:2023jkg}).
+Therefore, this limiting case does not detract from the overall strength of our conclusions.